Speaking your truth even when your voice trembles.

 - Ask for some resolution.

 What is that difficult conversation you need to have?
 Need some help!
-I am always available for a 30-minute strategy call to discuss how an executive coach can support you in speaking up when you need to.
+I am always available for a 30-minute strategy call to discuss how an women’s leadership coach can support you in speaking up when you need to.